john74/homepage-frontend/README.md

 ## Project Overview

 The Personal Homepage allows users to:
-- Organize bookmarks into categories and subcategories.
+- Organize bookmarks into categories.
 - Create shortcuts for quick access to bookmarks.
 - Access current weather data and forecasts.